punitdubey214-creator/ews-recurrent-novae/README.md

 * Long-timescale evolution generates increasingly strong EWS.
 * Significant EWS appear when the accretion-rate evolution occurs on timescales of approximately **15–18 years**.

-This behavior is qualitatively consistent with observations of T CrB and supports the idea that long-duration enhanced mass transfer may be responsible for the observed EWS.
+This behaviour is qualitatively consistent with observations of T CrB and supports the idea that long-duration enhanced mass transfer may be responsible for the observed EWS.

 ---